Are some employees faking engagement?

-It’s an uncomfortable thought but could your company be unintentionally rewarding this kind of behaviour?
+It’s an uncomfortable thought but could your company be unintentionally rewarding this kind of behavior?
 Has the managerial system developed in such a way that it’s actually nurturing fake engagement?

 While very few companies would have an issue with employees being driven by personal success to some extent, you’d be pushed to find one who’d be happy about it happening at the cost of collective productivity.

-How could peer to peer recognition play a role?
-By the way, it’s revolutionised how people are acknowledged in the workplace.
+How could peer-to-peer recognition play a role?
+By the way, it’s revolutionized how people are acknowledged in the workplace.

-The pseudo-engaged would certainly have been positioning themselves to be the beneficiaries of these kinds of programmes where manager reward was often distributed based on favourites.
+The pseudo-engaged would certainly have been positioning themselves to be the beneficiaries of these kinds of programs where manager reward was often distributed based on favorites.
 It offered an environment they could thrive and succeed in.
-Peer to peer recognition has a lot less to offer them.
+Peer-to-peer recognition has a lot less to offer them.
 Appearing productive to reap rewards does not cut it.

-Peer to peer recognition is about what people want to put in, not take out.
+Peer-to-peer recognition is about what people want to put in, not take out.
 One person’s view of who is the most deserving may not be the same as the next but that’s the point.
-It reflects a spectrum of views across an organisation about what matters and what’s valuable.
-It’s a mechanism to appreciate and call out behaviour that supports the values of the company, the wellbeing of one another and the cohesiveness of the team.
+It reflects a spectrum of views across an organization about what matters and what’s valuable.
+It’s a mechanism to appreciate and call out behavior that supports the values of the company, the wellbeing of one another and the cohesiveness of the team.

 By enabling employees to express themselves, this form of recognition lets employees experience the benefit of being the one doing the thanking as well as getting the emotional wellbeing boost of being on the receiving end.